Can electric cars use bus lanes?

 In an effort to reduce their high carbon emissions and to ease congestion from the high level of commuter traffic, the Nottingham council permitted Ultra-Low Emission Vehicles (or ULEVs) to use the bus lane along Daleside Road, Sneinton.

-“Ultra Low Emission Vehicle (ULEV)” refers to any vehicle that uses low carbon technologies and emits less than 75g of CO2/km from the exhaust pipe.
+“Ultra Low Emission Vehicle (ULEV)” refers to any vehicle that uses low-carbon technologies and emits less than 75g of CO2/km from the exhaust pipe.
 Broadly speaking, ULEVs include all battery or ‘fully’ electric vehicles, which unfortunately excludes hybrid electric cars from bus lane use.

 After the first short-term trial, Nottingham opened another shared bus lane with electric vehicles on Thane Road in 2021.
 However, the various trials have come with backlash from cyclists, who claim that letting EVs use bus lanes infringes on their safety, as more vehicles in bus lanes pose a more significant threat.
 Ultimately, the electric car bus lane trials were not expanded further.